NotifiUs/wctp-gateway/readme.md

 ## Contributing

 Thank you for considering contributing to WCTP Gateway!
-The contribution guide is coming soon.
-In the meantime, please email [Patrick Labbett](mailto:patrick.labbett@notifi.us)
+Please email [Patrick Labbett](mailto:patrick.labbett@notifi.us) or submit a PR!

 ## Security Vulnerabilities

-If you discover a security vulnerability within WCTP Gateway, please send an e-mail to [patrick.labbett@notifi.us](mailto:patrick.labbett@notifi.us).
-All security vulnerabilities will be promptly addressed.

 ## License